 I asked artist/songwriter-on-the-rise Lockwood Barr to make a list of some of her favorite listening rooms.
 (That’s Lockwood with her trusty banjo above at the Bluebird.)

-Below are some of her favorites, plus a few extra I added at the end.
+Below are some of her favorites, plus a few I added at the end.

 Yes, the TV show “Nashville” made the Bluebird an international star.
 But long before that, it was a jewel, a loosely kept secret among locals, a cozy little listening room that has launched the careers of both songwriters and artists.
 Because it received monumental exposure via TV, it’s become insanely popular with tourists making it difficult to secure a seat.
 You might get lucky–but if you don’t, there are equally worthy options of the same calibre.

 Unless someone invites you to a living room concert, you won’t find a more intimate venue than The Kitchen in East Nashville.
 It did indeed start in a kitchen in the back of book-and-music store Atomic Nashville .
 Now it can welcome a few more music lovers to the space it shares with Relik Vintage at 943 Woodland Street.
-New location but the rules remain the same: no mics, no amps, no hype.
+The rules: no mics, no amps, no hype.

-(NOTE: Some websites point to their former location on 2nd Avenue, S.; the current address is 618 4th Avenue, S.) If you’re downtown, this could be your most convenient club because it’s just six blocks off Lower Broadway.
-The owners are respected by songwriters so respected songwriters are often on the bill.
-Every Monday night a crew of ladies take the stage.
+If you’re downtown, this could be your most convenient club because it’s just six blocks off Lower Broadway at 618 4th Avenue, S. The owners are respected by songwriters so respected songwriters are often on the bill.
+Every Monday night a crew of ladies take the stage with a revolving cast they call The Song Suffragettes.
 The Listening Room also takes its food seriously so you’ll find finer fare than some of its cohorts.

 Not strictly a songwriter hang, it’s primarily a small concert hall featuring solo artists and bands.
 But they don’t turn a deaf ear to local songwriters as you can see by checking out the club’s calendar.
 It has a reputation for being one of the best-sounding rooms in the city and musicians consider it a cut above many other clubs.
 Located about a mile south of downtown on 8th Ave.
 S.